marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/getarg.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: GETARG, command-line arguments, arguments, to program

 .. _getarg:

-.. index:: GETARG

-.. index:: command-line arguments

-.. index:: arguments, to program

 GETARG --- Get command line arguments
 *************************************